sung-gon-kim/openpost/README.md

     $ python manage.py test openpost

+## How to create DB tables

+    $ python manage.py migrate

 ## How to run dev-server

 You may access the development server via a web-browser after the following command: